Life amid the ruins of QAnon: ‘I wanted my family back’

 Others sought out advice and coping strategies.
 “How should I handle my relationship with my Dad after I leave home?” asked an 18-year-old from Tampa, whose father believed that Bill Gates and other globalists were going to use the coronavirus vaccine to implant microchips in unsuspecting Americans.
 “I still love the man and part of the reason this has me so torn up is that I feel I may lose him for good.”

 The tens of thousands flocking to QAnonCasualties represented only a subset of the pain sweeping the country.
-A recent NPR/Ipsos poll found that 17 percent of adults believed that “a group of Satan-worshipping elites who run a child sex ring are trying to control our politics and media.”
+A late-January American Enterprise Institute survey found that 15 percent of Americans believed that “Trump has been secretly fighting a group of child sex traffickers that include prominent Democrats and Hollywood elites.”

 Some psychologists likened the spread of QAnon and the increase in conspiratorial thinking to a global pandemic.
 “I’ve been practicing for 30 years and this feels very different,” said Nancy Molitor, a clinical psychologist in Chicago and assistant professor at Northwestern University’s Feinberg School of Medicine.
 “There have always been cults, but this one is a doozy.”